Highlights from the Ratings and Financial Report for CMS Energy Corporation (CMS)

 Is It Worth Investing in CMS Energy Corporation (NYSE :CMS) Right Now?

-CMS Energy Corporation (NYSE:CMS) scored a price-to-earnings ratio above its average ratio, recording 22.23 x from its present earnings ratio.
+CMS Energy Corporation (NYSE:CMS) scored a price-to-earnings ratio above its average ratio, recording 22.06 x from its present earnings ratio.
 Plus, the 36-month beta value for CMS is at 0.17.
-Opinions of the stock are interesting as 10 analysts out of 20 who provided ratings for CMS Energy Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 9 rated it as “hold,” and 1 as “sell.”

-The average price from analysts is $68.29, which is $3.57 above the current price.
-CMS currently public float of 287.23M and currently shorts hold a 1.30% ratio of that float.
-Today, the average trading volume of CMS was 2.07M shares.
+CMS currently public float of 287.13M and currently shorts hold a 1.30% ratio of that float.
+Today, the average trading volume of CMS was 2.04M shares.

 CMS’s Market Performance

-CMS stocks went up by 0.33% for the week, with a monthly drop of -1.53% and a quarterly performance of 13.86%, while its annual performance rate touched 14.97%.
-The volatility ratio for the week stands at 1.42% while the volatility levels for the past 30 days are set at 1.68% for CMS Energy Corporation.
-The simple moving average for the period of the last 20 days is -0.22% for CMS stocks with a simple moving average of 4.85% for the last 200 days.
+CMS stocks went down by -0.08% for the week, with a monthly drop of -1.09% and a quarterly performance of 15.91%, while its annual performance rate touched 13.60%.
+The volatility ratio for the week stands at 1.29% while the volatility levels for the past 30 days are set at 1.70% for CMS Energy Corporation.
+The simple moving average for the period of the last 20 days is -0.91% for CMS stocks with a simple moving average of 4.00% for the last 200 days.

 Analysts’ Opinion of CMS